saipruthvi27/Machine-Learning-Model/README.md

 #### Analysis Report
 Developed a consolidated report to submit to the management containing top actionable insights from the case as well as from the final revenue and cross-sell promotion models.

+Kindly go through all the documents for a much more detailed and scripted analysis.